somebloke1/chroma_mcp_server/docs/README.md

 ## Working Memory

 This server includes specialized tools for creating a persistent, searchable "working memory" to aid AI development workflows.
 Learn more about how these tools leverage embeddings to manage context across sessions in the **[Embeddings and Thinking Tools Guide](thinking_tools/embeddings_and_thinking.md)**.

+## Key Enhanced Features

+### Enhanced Context Capture

+The system automatically extracts rich contextual information when AI interactions modify code, including:

+- Code snippets before and after changes (preserving context)
+- Detailed diff summaries highlighting what was actually modified
+- Tool sequences used during the interaction (e.g., read_file→edit_file→run_terminal_cmd)
+- Confidence scores to help identify high-value interactions
+- Classification of modification types (refactor/bugfix/feature/documentation)

+See the [Enhanced Context Capture Guide](usage/enhanced_context_capture.md) for details.

+### Bidirectional Linking

+The system creates and maintains navigable connections between:

+- Chat interactions that modify code and the affected code chunks
+- Code chunks and the discussions that created or modified them

+This allows tracing feature evolution across both domains, providing deeper context for AI and developers.
+See the [Automated Chat Logging Guide](integration/automated_chat_logging.md) for implementation details.

+### Semantic Code Chunking

+Rather than using fixed-size chunks, the system preserves logical code structures (functions, classes, methods) when indexing code, ensuring more meaningful context retrieval.
+See the [Semantic Chunking Guide](usage/semantic_chunking.md) for more information.

 ## Additional Resources